ido106/Logical-Expressions/README.md

 # Logical Expressions

-OOP course assignment in java
+OOP course assignment in Java

 implementation of a system that can represent nested logical expressions that include variables, evaluate their values for specific variable assignments, convert them, and simplify the results by removing "redundant" parts.